wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation

+= 4.9.20 =
+* Updated: Several more tiny little performance tweaks to further improve the code

 = 4.9.19 =
 * Updated: Several tiny little performance tweaks.
 If it adds up to a few seconds saved on loading times over the course a year, then it's totally worth the minimal effort.